SEARCH AND RESCUE

 For more than twenty years, the Adams County Sheriff’s Office has offered support to the Adams County Neighborhood Watch program, coordinating meetings, providing signage, and crime prevention instruction.
 More recently the Adams County Sheriff’s Office has added the Neighborhood Watch Safety Tips and links to downloadable program materials to our this website and to our Facebook page.
 Soon, we will add an email and phone message alert register to our website to further update our communications with our citizens.

-To form a Neighborhood Watch program in your neighborhood, call Courtney Taylor, Adams County Sheriff’s Office Public Information Officer at 601 442 2752.
+To form a Neighborhood Watch program in your neighborhood, call Karren Ewing at The Adams County Sheriff’s Office at 601-442-2752 ext.
+8356.

-The Adams County Sheriff’s Office believes that Neighborhood Watch will result in preventing crime, and we are grateful for your support.
+The Adams County Sheriff’s Office believes that Neighborhood Watch will result in preventing crimes, and we are grateful for your support.